Linux OS

 4. Planet News Roundup

 This is a roundup of articles from the openSUSE community listed on planet.opensuse.org.
-The below featured highlights listed on the community’s blog feed aggregator are from October 11 to 17.
-The wee …
+The below featured highlights listed on the community’s blog feed aggregator are from November 22 to 28.
+Blog p …

 This is a roundup of articles from the openSUSE community listed on planet.opensuse.org.
-The below featured highlights listed on the community’s blog feed aggregator are from October 4 to 10.
-The week …
+The below featured highlights listed on the community’s blog feed aggregator are from November 15 to 21.
+Blog p …

 1. Duckstation ditches GPL for Creative Commons License